Top Work Ethic Skills (And 4 Tips To Improve Yours)

 Updated May 26, 2022

 Published January 3, 2020

 Jennifer Herrity is a seasoned career services professional with 12+ years of experience in career coaching, recruiting and leadership roles with the purpose of helping others to find their best-fit jobs.
 She helps people navigate the job search process through one-on-one career coaching, webinars, workshops, articles and career advice videos on Indeed's YouTube channel.

-Work ethic is a valuable attribute that employers look for in every industry.
+Work ethic is an attribute that employers value in every industry.
 Showing the values associated with a good work ethic can increase your employability and help you position yourself for better job opportunities.
-Employees with excellent work ethic are often considered by employers for opportunities for special projects because they’re reliable, dedicated and disciplined.
-This list will help you identify ways that you can highlight your work ethic in any job.
+Employees with an excellent work ethic are often considered by employers for special projects because these people are viewed as reliable, dedicated and disciplined.

 What is work ethic?